Service Opportunities

 Eucharistic Ministers

-Adults and Youth in their late teens are trained and licensed by the Bishop to serve the chalice at Communion and lead Morning and Evening prayer.
-Contacts: Lisa Foster Rev. Andreis Diaz
+Adults and Youth in their late teens are licensed by the bishop and trained by our ministry leaders to serve the chalice at communion and to lead morning and evening prayer.

 Festival Decorations